£374 (deposit payment) for 4 week placement and 2 x Accredited Diploma courses

 You may also be asked to help with collecting information on several other aspects such as collecting data loggers for sea temperature, water quality, turbidity, wave height, salinity etc. These factors are very important and will help us to better understand the abiotic factors impacting on the reefs and seagrass.

-This is a fantastic way of gaining hands-on conservation and research experience and we recommend this placement as an add on to our Marine Animal and Conservation Courses.
+This is a fantastic way of gaining hands-on conservation and research experience to compliment your accredited Level 3 Diploma courses.

 Marine Biology Work Experience Project Requirements